seanpringle/goomwwm/goomwwm.md

 	goomwwm -right Right

 -rule
-:	Define a window control rule (default: none).
-This argument can be specified multiple times to apply multiple rules.
-If a window matches multiple rules only the last rule specified is used.
+:	Define a global window control rule (default: none).
+This argument can be specified multiple times to define multiple rules.
+If a window matches multiple rules only the *last* rule specified is used.

 		goomwwm -rule "firefox tag9"
 		goomwwm -rule "xfce4-notifyd ignore"